oslabs-beta/AtomicKafka/README.md

 **Docker:**
-- download this [.yml](https://github.com/AtomicKafka/atomicKafkaConsumer/blob/main/docker-compose.yml) and run the following command in your terminal:
+- Download this [.yml](https://github.com/AtomicKafka/atomicKafkaConsumer/blob/main/docker-compose.yml) and run the following command in your terminal:
   ```
   docker-compose up -d
   ```